appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/download.md

 # download()

-The `download()` function allows you to download any data as a file to your local machine.
-It leverages the capabilities of the  [downloadjs](https://github.com/rndme/download) library.
+This page provides information about the` download()` function, which allows you to download any data as a file to your local machine.
+It uses the capabilities of the [downloadjs](https://github.com/rndme/download) library.

 <ZoomImage src="/img/table-data-csv.png" alt="" caption=""/>